Ollama-Agent-Roll-Cage/oarc-crawlers/docs/Crawlers.md

 ### 3.1 Architecture

-An asynchronous class using `GitPython` for Git operations and potentially other libraries for analysis.
+An asynchronous class using `GitPython` and `PyGitHub`for Git operations and potentially other libraries for analysis.

 ```mermaid
 classDiagram